Otalampi

 Otalampi is a village in Vihti municipality at the intersection of the Finnish national road 25 and the Vihti Road (Vihdintie).
 The population is about one thousand.
 Next to the village is a small lake called Otalampi, where the village got its name.

 In 2008, the Otalampi House (Otalampi-talo) was completed in the village.
 The building houses a comprehensive school, a kindergarten and a maternity clinic at the same time.
-Also, the S-Market grocery store is located near the Otalampi House along the Vihti Road.